 Visual and interactive dashboards save time by aggregating reports from different business units.
 This enables decision-makers to get direct insights and analyze their capabilities in a single place.

-Azure Sentinel combines SIEM and SOAR capabilities in one product.
+Microsoft Sentinel combines SIEM and SOAR capabilities in one product.
 Although these services complement each other, they do not provide the same functionalities.

 Security information and event management (SIEM) analyzes activities in the environment to distinguish between normal and anomalous incidents.
 It can be trained and regularly tuned to improve its capabilities.
 However, it increases the burden on security analysts and engineers, due to triaging a constant influx of data.